Skip to main content

 Commercial Purpose Requirement

-CUBI's consent and handling requirements apply only when biometric identifiers are collected for a commercial purpose.
-This includes:
+CUBI's consent and handling requirements apply when biometric identifiers are collected for a commercial purpose, subject to the HB 149 AI exemptions described above.
+Common commercial uses include:

 • Employee time-and-attendance tracking